February 18, 2016

 The Department of Conservation's Division of Oil, Gas and Geothermal Resources (Division) bases this determination on its review of the results of a battery of post-cementing tests conducted by the Southern California Gas Company (SoCalGas).
 These tests were conducted at the Division's direction and under the Division's supervision.
 Each test was witnessed by a Senior Oil and Gas Engineer from the Division.
 This set of confirmation tests was formulated in consultation with technical experts from the Lawrence Berkeley, Lawrence Livermore and Sandia National Laboratories.
 The tests measure specific criteria to determine if any gas is still leaking from the gas storage reservoir through the cement plug in SS25.
 The results of the tests, set forth below, indicate that the sealing of the well was successful.

-Detailed descriptions of these tests can be found on the Department's website .
+Detailed descriptions of these tests can be found on our website (PDF).

 1. Temperature Log/Test

 The results of this test were successful and indicate that there is no leak of gas around the cement seal in SS25.
 Had there been a defective cement plug, gas rising past the seal would expand and cool.
 The absence of cooling in the Temperature Log indicates that the cement sealed the leak.
 The test results can be found here aa SS25_2-16-16_Temperature_Noise_Log (PDF).

 View log file printing information.

 The results of this test were successful and indicate that there is no sound of moving gas.
 Had there been a defective cement plug, the gas moving would have made noise as it migrated near the well bore.
 The test results can be found here

 aa SS25_2-16-16_Temperature_Noise_Log (PDF).

 3. Fluid Level Monitoring